-This short mile-high hike offers huge rewards with some of the best mountain views anywhere.
-It's only a 1.4-miles roundtrip hike to the top of the 5,892-foot summit at Craggy Gardens.
+This short mile-high hike offers huge rewards.
+It's only a 1.4-miles roundtrip hike to the top of the 5,892-foot summit Craggy Pinnacle at Craggy Gardens.
 The exceptional panoramic 360-degree views are hard to beat in Western North Carolina's Blue Ridge Mountains.
 The hiking trail goes through tunnels of rhododendron, gnarled sweet birch trees and wildflowers.
 Near the top, there are side trails to explore.

 From the Craggy Gardens visitor's center, drive north through a short tunnel and pull into the next parking area on the left for the trail.
 The elevation at the parking lot is 5,640 feet, so you only climb 252 feet in elevation on the trail.
 It's not difficult.
 Located on the Blue Ridge Parkway at Milepost 364.4, it's free to visit.
 Plus, it's a great spot to watch the sunrise or sunset.
 If you watch the sunset, be sure to take a flashlight to help you get back to your car.